 7. Put relationships first

 Language learning is important, but our relationships with our children are essential.
 Listen and connect, don’t punish or chastise… instead, make it fun and engaging to use the minority language.
 It’s natural to get frustrated, overwhelmed, and feel like we’re not doing enough.
-Yet, we need to remember: we can be serious about our language goals for our kids, but we should be fun in our approach to teaching them.
+Yet, we need to remember: we should strive to make our language learning efforts enjoyable for everyone.
 We’re all better able to learn when we’re having fun and making memories together as a family.

 Activities to get you started…

 - Scavenger hunts